-We will not receive any proceeds from the sale of common units by the offering unitholder named in this prospectus.
+We will not receive any of the proceeds from the sale of the common units contemplated by this prospectus.
+Please read "Offering Unitholders" for a list of the persons receiving proceeds from the sale of the common units.

 DESCRIPTION OF THE COMMON UNITS